Communication Complexity of Distributed Unitary Synthesis: Asymptotically Optimal Bound for

 \subsection{Efficient Distributed Unitary Synthesis}

-To prove the upper bound, we present a distributed unitary synthesis algorithm that implement any $n$-qubit unitary $U$ on $k$ processors, where each processor holds $n/k+O(1)$ input qubits and $m$ ancilla qubits, using $O\bigl(\max\{4^{(1-1/k)n-m},n\}\bigr)$ nonlocal two-qubit gates.
+To prove the upper bound, we present a distributed unitary synthesis algorithm that implements any $n$-qubit unitary $U$ on $k$ processors, where each processor holds $n/k+O(1)$ input qubits and $m$ ancilla qubits, using $O\bigl(\max\{4^{(1-1/k)n-m},n\}\bigr)$ nonlocal two-qubit gates.

 \begin{lemma} Given any $n$-qubit unitary $U$, and $m\geq 0$, we have \( \CC_{m}^{(k)}(U)=O\bigl(\max\{4^{(1-1/k)n - m},n\}\bigr). \) \end{lemma}